Trilevel and Multilevel Optimization using Monotone Operator Theory: Convergence Analysis for Trilevel Optimization Problems

-Following a section on the assumptions and preliminaries, we analyze the convergence of a proximal-gradient algorithm first under a variety of conditions of the step sizes (Section \ref{sec:asymptotic2}, using lemmas from Section \ref{sec:asymptotic1}).
-Alternatively, one can assume Fej\'er monotonicity (Section \ref{sec:fejer}), or a certain error-bound condition (Section \ref{sec:errorbound}).
-In Section \ref{sec:existence}, we comment on the conditions for the existence of a solution.
+Let us consider the trilevel problem \eqref{prob:tri-levelintro}.
+After presenting our assumptions and preliminaries, we analyze the convergence of a proximal-gradient algorithm first under a variety of conditions on the step sizes (Section \ref{sec:asymptotic2}, using lemmas from Section \ref{sec:asymptotic1}).
+Alternatively, one can assume a certain error-bound condition (Section \ref{sec:errorbound}).